molstar/molstar/docs/v6-architecture.md

 Other extensions become `@molstar/<name>-extension`.
 Each owns its direct dependencies, exports features/behaviors, and imports UI only when needed.
 Viewer dependencies and imports define its extension set; a smaller app declares and imports only its selected extensions.

 `@molstar/viewer` is published.
-Docking viewer, mesoscale explorer, MVS stories, and examples remain private workspace apps.
+Docking viewer, mesoscale explorer, MVS Stories, and examples remain private workspace app packages; the built MVS Stories app is nevertheless distributed through the root `molstar` package.
+Preserve that app's existing browser API.
 Moving parts of [MolViewStories](https://github.com/molstar/mol-view-stories) into a future `packages/mvs/stories` library needs a separate plan.

 ## 8. Builds and maintenance